Part Repayment, Part Interest Only Mortgages Explained

 These include:

-An advisor would be able to work with you to ensure your plan is a solid one and that you have back up options available.
+An advisor can work with you to ensure that your plan is solid and that you have backup options available.

 How to get a part-and-part mortgage